Many students hope to pursue undergraduate research during their time at UW. But where and how to begin?

 What does undergraduate research actually look like?

-How to find research opportunities, types of programs
+How to find research opportunities

 How to apply to research opportunities

-Undergraduate Symposium
+Attend the Undergraduate Research Symposium

-How to work with faculty
+How to work with faculty, the importance of mentorship

 Networking and Informational Interviews